-- 1) Electrical load analysis with one-line diagram (each system).
+- 1. Electrical load analysis with one-line diagram (each system).

-- 2) Hydraulic piping schematics.

-- 3) Heating system piping and ducting.
+- 2. Heating system piping and ducting.

-- 4) Console layout (bridge)
+- 3. Console layout.

-- 5) Minimum drawing size is 11"x 17".
+Minimum drawing size is 11"x 17".

-5.01M QUALITY OF FABRICATION AND INSTALLATION
+5.01N QUALITY OF FABRICATION AND INSTALLATION:

 The State requires that this Vessel be a quality vessel.
 All work and fabrication procedures must be accomplished to good marine practice.
 The quality of aluminum welding must meet U.S. Coast Guard standards and the contractor shall provide results of relevant and recent weld strength tests for State approval, before the start of construction.
 All materials installed on the vessel must be suitable for use in the marine environment and shall be chosen to provide strength and extended wear.
 The Contractor shall not use metal materials other than aluminum or stainless steel without specifically informing the State how the Contractor intends to deal with galvanic corrosion due to dissimilar metals.